Click here to

 How Do You Become a Dental Nurse?

 You need an accredited qualification to become a Dental Nurse.
-Through learndirect, you can study your NEBDN National Level 3 Diploma in Dental Nursing, equivalent to level 3 which is nationally recognised.
+Through learndirect, you can study your NCFE CACHE Level 3 Diploma in the Principles and Practice of Dental Nursing, which is nationally recognised.
 The course covers various topics within the GDC (General Dental Council) Scope of Practice.
 UK learners will need to apply for a role as a trainee working at least 16 hours a week (although most dental practices prefer you to work for more).

 Working as a Trainee Dental Nurse